Univalence in locally cartesian closed infinity-categories: Introduction

 \section{Introduction}

-The connection between type theory and homotopy theory, which goes back to Hofmann and Streicher~\cite{Hofmann-Streicher:98}, with more recent advances having been made notably by Awodey and Warren~\cite{Awodey-Warren:0709.0248}, Gambino and Garner~\cite{Gambino-Garner:0803.4349}, van den Berg and Garner~\cite{vdBerg-Garner:0812.0298}, and Lumsdaine~\cite{Lumsdaine:0812.0409}, has reached a new level of significance with Voevodsky's Univalence Axiom \cite{VoevodskyV:notts}, \cite{Kapulkin-Lumsdaine-Voevodsky:1203.2553}, which roughly stipulates that intensional identity is homotopy equivalence.
-This may potentially provide a new foundation for mathematics in which the notion of homotopy is built in at the foundational level, reflecting the important mathematical practice of identifying algebraic structures if they are isomorphic, categories if they are equivalent, and so on.
+The connection between type theory and homotopy theory goes back to Hofmann and Streicher~\cite{Hofmann-Streicher:98}, with subsequent advances made by Awodey and Warren~\cite{Awodey-Warren:0709.0248}, Gambino and Garner~\cite{Gambino-Garner:0803.4349}, van den Berg and Garner~\cite{vdBerg-Garner:0812.0298}, Lumsdaine~\cite{Lumsdaine:0812.0409}, and others.
+It has reached a new level of significance with Voevodsky's Univalence Axiom \cite{VoevodskyV:notts}, which roughly stipulates that intensional identity is homotopy equivalence.
+This comes with the prospect of providing a new foundation for mathematics in which the notion of homotopy is built in at the foundational level, reflecting the important mathematical practice of identifying algebraic structures if they are isomorphic, categories if they are equivalent, and so on \cite{HoTT-book}.
 On the categorical level, the existence of a univalent universe also solves the so-called coherence problem in categorical semantics of type theory: a coherent choice of all type-theoretic operations can be made in terms of the universe and exploiting its universal property.
 Voevodsky explained his Univalent Foundations Program in a series of 9 lectures in Oberwolfach in 2011 \cite{oberwolfach2011}, and established in particular a categorical model containing a univalent universe: it is a certain Kan fibration in the category of simplicial sets, and its univalence property is established using Quillen model structures and a well-ordering trick.
-A related construction is due to Streicher, and some simplifications in Voevodsky's proof were provided by Joyal and by Moerdijk.
+A related construction is due to Streicher~\cite{Streicher:MR3166196}, and some simplifications in Voevodsky's proof were provided by Joyal and by Moerdijk.
 A concise and self-contained exposition of the proof was recently given by Kapulkin, Lumsdaine and Voevodsky~\cite{Kapulkin-Lumsdaine-Voevodsky:1203.2553}.
-Recently Shulman~\cite{Shulman:1203.3253}, building on Voevodsky's result, has shown that categories of inverse diagrams of simplicial sets provide other models.
+Shulman~\cite{Shulman:1203.3253}, building on Voevodsky's result, showed that categories of inverse diagrams of simplicial sets provide other models, and recently Shulman~\cite{Shulman:1307.6248} and Cisinski~\cite{Cisinski:1406.0058} have found further models based on elegant Reedy categories.
+The difficulty encountered in constructing these univalent universes stems from the fact that many features of type theory are not invariant under homotopy equivalence, which makes constructions delicate.
+But in fact, the univalence axiom itself is a very robust notion (and homotopy invariant, in particular).